Verified AI summary ◀▼

 Forecast metrics are at the top of the tab.

-- Current average daily use shows your average predicted daily usage, calculated based on the past 7 to 30 days of activity.
+- Current average daily use shows your projected daily usage, based on the last 7 to 30 days.
+The forecast uses a moving average of your recent usage, excluding today’s usage.
+A minimum of 7 calendar days of usage history is required to generate a forecast.

 - Forecast usage chart shows your activity over time.
 Actual usage is in blue, forecasted usage is in grey, and your total allowance is a black vertical line.